 Reimagining Public Safety Core Leadership Team

 In June 2020, City Manager Spencer Cronk created a multidisciplinary team to spearhead Austin’s Reimagining Public Safety (RPS) efforts.
-The team is co-led by Deputy City Manager (DCM) Nuria Rivera-Vandermyde, and Assistant City Managers (ACMs) Rey Arellano and Christopher Shorter.
+The Inaugural team was co-led by the Deputy City Manager (DCM) and the Assistant City Managers (ACM) for Public Safety and Health and Environment.

 Advisory Working Groups

 The RPS team is creating Advisory Working Groups to collaboratively drive conversations on reimagining public safety.
 The groups will include representatives from advocacy, faith, union, business and public policy partners in the community.
 The groups will also work closely relevant boards and commissions, and City Council’s Public Safety Committee.
 The Core Leadership Team and Advisory Working Groups will focus on answering this question: What is a ‘reimagined’ public safety system in Austin and how do we get there?

 The task force brought together City staff and community members to co-create a framework recommendations for policy, cultural and structural changes to Austin’s public safety systems.